Winds-Studio/.github/profile/README.md

 ## Winds 👋

-🌈 Winds is a Minecraft Network include [Winds Anarchy](https://breeze.asia/) and other servers.
+🌈 Winds is a Minecraft Network include [Winds Anarchy](https://breeze.asia/), Winds Tech and other servers.

 <!--
 👩‍💻 Useful resources - where can the community find your docs?
 Is there anything else the community should know?